yadavraj26/2DShooter/README.md

 # GameEngine

-The project showcase the Engine Development, Efficient C++, and Game programming Patterns inspired from Design Patterns.
-The project is developed through the guided instructions from the Tutor from my masters programe at Queen Mary
+The project showcases the Engine Development, Efficient C++, and Game programming Patterns inspired by Design Patterns.
+The project was developed through guided instructions from the Tutor from my master's programme at Queen Mary University of London